zeroed/zeroed_jekyll_blog_code/_posts/2017-01-01-reading-list.markdown

 ### February

 - Michael Puett, Christine Gross-Loh - The Path: What Chinese Philosophers Can Teach Us About the Good Life : [goodreads](http://www.goodreads.com/book/show/23492653-the-path)
+- James Hogg - The Private Memoirs and Confessions of a Justified Sinner : [wikipedia](https://en.wikipedia.org/wiki/The_Private_Memoirs_and_Confessions_of_a_Justified_Sinner)